dudeguythethird/clicker-game/README.md

 I have run my site though these [HTML](https://validator.w3.org/#validate_by_uri), [CSS](https://jigsaw.w3.org/css-validator/), and [Javascript](https://jshint.com/) validators and it has passed all.

 Below are the steps that a user would need to take in order to run through the user stories outlined previously.
 Screen shots are included for each step.
+Each step is illustrated with a screen shot below.
+The screenshots show an old version of the layout but the functionality that they illustrate has not been changed.

 ### User Story 1 (someone new to the game’s genre)